Unmarried Partner Visa UK: Apply From the USA

 This evidence might be needed to prove the genuineness of your relationship.

-To complete the process, you will need to make an appointment to come in person to have your biometric information taken.
+To complete the process, you will need to pay the application fee and make an appointment to come in person to have your biometric information taken.

-Can US citizens bring dependents with them on the Unmarried Partner Visa?
+Can US citizens bring dependents with them in UK on Unmarried Partner Visa?

 It is possible for US citizens to include dependents in the application for the Unmarried Partner Visa and bring them to the UK with them.
 Children under the age of 18 are treated as dependents so if you want your children to come live in the UK with you and your partner, you can apply for them to enter the country with you.